SirajRafique/The-Language-Hub/README.md

 **Client Stories:**

 1. As a visitor to the site, I want to be able to navigate with ease.
-2. As a visitor, I want to be able to view the courses availble, the times and prices.
+2. As a visitor, I want to be able to view the courses available.
-3. As a visitor, I want to be able to feel confident I'm in the right hands when it come to learning English.
+3. As a visitor, I want to be able to feel confident I'm in the right hands when it comes to learning English.
 4. As a potential student, I want to know what other students think of the school and teaching.
-5. As a potential student, I want to view the different courses available, prices and how to make an enquiry.
+5. As a potential student, I want to be able to book a course, view times and or make an enquiry.
 6. As an Interested student, I want to be able to Immeadiately book a course.
 7. As an Interested student, I want to be able to complete a contact form.
 8. As an Interested student, I want to be able to follow the school on social media.